We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 The Descent Mk2 follows hot on the heels of the surprising success of the Mk1, Garmin’s first foray into the dive computer market.
 Though the Mk1 surprised divers around the world with its proficiency, Garmin seriously considered the feedback and criticism from expert divers and has brilliantly reflected it in the new model, combining everyday functionality and usability with exceptional dive computer capabilities.

-One of the key criticisms of the Descent Mk1 was the lack of air integration technology – an anomaly for a dive computer of this caliber.
+One of the key criticisms of the Descent Mk1 was the lack of air integration technology – an anomaly for a dive computer of this calibre.
 For the Garmin Descent Mk2i, they didn’t only address this problem but created a new and improved method of air integration.